cudemans/airbnb-analysis/README.md

 # Airbnb analysis

 The purpose of this project is to create a pipleline for analysing Airbnb data for any city.
-It provides a backbone for analysis through a series of functions that prepare the data, analyse and visualizse, and clean it for furhter modeling.
-A blog post with full results can be found [here]()
+It provides a backbone for analysis through a series of functions that prepare the data, analyze and visualize, and clean it for further modeling.
+A blog post with full results can be found [here](https://chrisudemans.medium.com/airbnb-jut-ipoed-heres-what-its-footprint-looks-like-85301399b2a3).

 The project consists of two notebooks: `seattle-analysis.ipynb` and `boston-analysis.ipynb`.
-Each notebook analyses the data from the respective cities.
+Each notebook analyzes the data from the respective cities.

 In order to broaden this to the city of your choosing, find the datasets [here](http://insideairbnb.com/get-the-data.html).
 For each city, the required datasets are:

 - `listings.csv` - Information about the property and owner, including its location, and its availability over time
-- `calendar.csv.gz` - Information about when the availability and price per day
+- `calendar.csv.gz` - Information about when the property is availabile and price per day
 - `neighbourhoods.geojson` - Geographical data for the city's neighbourhoods

 ## Required imports and packages